 - Bone and joint pain

 - Thickening of the skin that appear spongey or rubbery

 - Cutting, burning pain in arms, legs and the torso

 There are two basic types of GBCAs: linear and macrocyclic.
 These agents surround the gadolinium ions when injected into the body.
 This lowers toxicity levels.

 Linear agents do not fully surround the gadolinium ions, and macrocyclic agents do, according to lawsuits.
 So, linear agents are more likely to cause gadolinium toxicity.

-Because gadolinium deposition disease lawsuits are so new, there are not yet any settlements or verdicts.
+Because lawsuits involving patients with normal kidney function are so new, there are not yet any settlements or verdicts.

 Please seek the advice of a medical professional before making health care decisions.